ilya-bardinov/Simple2DEngine/README.md

 # Simple2DEngine

-Simple2DEngine is a simple game engine written in C++.
+Simple2DEngine is a simple game engine based on SFML and written in C++.

 ## Build Status